salvakantero/MineSquadPi/Readme.txt

 Your objective is to mark ALL mines with beacons to complete the level.

 WARNING: The number of beacons is limited.
-At higher levels, more mines and fewer available beacons.
+At higher levels, more mines.
 Use minesweeper logic to deduce where the mines are before placing your beacons.

 ITEMS AND POWER-UPS
 ===================

-BEACON/FLAG: Mark it on a cell you believe contains a mine.
+BEACON/FLAG: Use it on a cell you believe contains a mine.
 Beacons are limited.
 Beacons placed incorrectly on a cell without a mine will turn reddish.
 The level is completed when all mines are correctly marked.
 You can see the number of remaining beacons/mines on the scoreboard at all times.